DanielProl1xy/XFileManager/README.md

 # XFileManager
-File explorer and manager with QT and Boost frameworks.
+It supposed to be a file explorer and manager(!) to manage your files with scripting.
+For example: to build projects or categorize your files to separated folders by filters.

 # Requires:
 Boost 1.80.0